 For example, if a user encounters an error when submitting a form, a log will capture the error message, along with contextual information like the user’s ID and the operation they were attempting.
 By analysing logs, engineers can piece together the sequence of events leading up to a problem.

-While logs provide highly detailed insights, they can be overwhelming due to the sheer volume of data generated in large systems, especially if analysed on their own without additional data types.
+While logs provide highly detailed insights, they can be overwhelming due to the sheer volume of data generated in large systems, especially if analysed on their own without additional data types. - Metrics

 Metrics represent aggregated, numerical data that describe system performance over time.
 Metrics are typically used to track overall health and performance trends, and they can be collected at different intervals.
 Common examples of metrics include CPU usage, memory consumption, request latency, and error rates.

 Metrics provide a high-level overview, helping teams quickly identify trends or anomalies.
 For instance, if the error rate for a service suddenly spikes, metrics can alert teams before users experience noticeable service degradation.
-However, metrics alone may lack the context needed to fully diagnose problems, such as understanding which part of the system caused an issue or why a performance degradation occurred.
+However, metrics alone may lack the context needed to fully diagnose problems, such as understanding which part of the system caused an issue or why a performance degradation occurred. - Traces

 Traces are detailed records that track the lifecycle of requests as they move through a system.
 In a microservices environment, a single request from a user might pass through multiple services before being fulfilled.
 Traces capture each step of this journey, noting how much time each service took and how they interacted with one another.